hpe-storage/co-deployments/README.md

 - YAML files for the [HPE CSI Driver for Kubernetes](yaml/csi-driver)
 - YAML files for the [HPE Storage Array Exporter for Prometheus](yaml/array-exporter)
 - YAML files for the [HPE CSI Info Metrics Provider for Prometheus](yaml/csi-info-metrics)
+- YAML files for the [HPE COSI Driver for Kubernetes](yaml/cosi-driver)

 How to perform an [advanced manual install](https://scod.hpedev.io/csi_driver/deployment.html#advanced_install) of the CSI driver.